Nissen96/CipherSniffer/README.md

 ### Search method

-The script searches for constants sequentially in the data, but they only need to be in order, not necessarily consecutive.
+The script searches for cryptographic constants *sequentially* in the data, allowing up to 256 bytes between each chunk.
+The constants do not need to be *contiguous*.
-If not consecutive, the match is marked as `(fragmented)`.'
-A match is considered consecutive if all values are within 256 bytes of the next to take padding etc. into account.

-Searching is done in both little-endian and big-endian mode, results being marked with `<LE>` or `<BE>`, respectively.
+To maximize coverage, the input is chunked into **1-**, **2-**, **4-**, and **8-byte** values and searched using both **little-endian** and **big-endian** formats.
+Each sequence is checked in both **forward** and **reverse** order.

+When a match is found, the script records the *type*, *length*, *offset*, and the *search parameters* used.
+If a constant is matched under multiple configurations, the best match is selected - defined as the longest match using the largest chunk size (e.g., 8-byte matches are more reliable than 2-byte ones).

+A match is considered **consecutive** if all chunks are found close together.
+A bit of slack is allowed to account for padding, move instructions, or alignment.
+If any chunk exceeds the allowed distance from the previous, the match is marked as **fragmented**.

-Some algorithms share certain constants but also have their own individual.
+Many algorithms share core constants but also include unique ones.
+The script groups overlapping matches accordingly.
+For example:
-These are then grouped together, for example:

 ```
 [MD4 / MD5 / SHA-1]
   Init <LE>: 4/4